catarinapmartins/mission-devpossible/README.md

 # 🚀 Mission: DevPossible
 "Making on-premise development faster, smoother, and (slightly) less painful!"

-This repository is the command center for transforming Swissgrid’s on-premises development environment.
+This repository is the command center for transforming Swissgrid’s on-premise development environment.
 From streamlining approvals to boosting machine performance, we're tackling the biggest dev headaches with practical solutions.

 ## Context